vtex-apps/io-documentation/docs/en/Recipes/development/linking-an-app.md

 In practice, you will be able to actually verify your changes by accessing the account you are logged in using the workspace you are using to develop.

 <div class="alert alert-warning">
 Linking an app is only possible in <b>Development</b> workspaces.
-When using a Production workspace, an app can only be tested if it is already published and installed.
+When using a Production workspace, an app can only be tested if it is already <a href="https://vtex.io/docs/recipes/development/publishing-an-app">published</a> and <a href="https://vtex.io/docs/recipes/development/installing-an-app">installed</a>.
 </div>

 ## Step by step